 Castellan of Harrenhal

-A Clash of Kings (Appears)|
+A Clash of Kings (appears)|

-A Feast for Crows (Appears)
+A Feast for Crows (appears)

-A Dance with Dragons (Mentioned)
+A Dance with Dragons (mentioned)

-In their youth Princess Rhaella Targaryen and Ser Bonifer Hasty were infatuated with one another prior to the princess's official betrothal to her brother, Prince Aerys.
-The knight once wore the princess's favor in a tourney in which he defeated all challengers to name Rhaella his Queen of Love and Beauty.
-Their love was ultimately a brief thing and could never have been otherwise; Bonifer was of far too low birth to be considered as a suitor for a princess of royal blood.
-When Rhaella married Aerys, the knight found solace in religion, saying that only the Maiden could replace Rhaella in his heart.
+In his youth, Ser Bonifer Hasty was a promising tourney knight.
+He and Princess Rhaella Targaryen were infatuated with one another prior to the princess's official betrothal to her brother, Prince Aerys.
+According to Ser Barristan Selmy, Bonifer once wore the princess's favor in a tourney in which he defeated all challengers to name Rhaella his queen of love and beauty.
+Their love was ultimately a brief thing and could never have been otherwise, as Bonifer was of far too low birth to be considered as a suitor for a princess of the royal House Targaryen.
+When Rhaella married Aerys, the knight found solace in religion, finding only the Maiden could replace Rhaella in his heart.